 The Townsville copper refinery is one of the world's leading electrolytic copper refineries and the largest in Australia.
-It produces copper cathode from copper anode produced at the Mount Isa smelter and other smelters, such as the Altonorte facility in Chile.
+It produces copper cathode from copper anode produced at the Mount Isa smelter and, from time to time, other smelters.
 The refinery uses the Isa Process technology.